mendix/docs/content/product-naming/product-naming.md

 {{% /alert %}}

 {{% alert type="success" %}}
-Two Differences Between Mendix Cloud v3 and v4
+These are the main differences between Mendix Cloud v3 and v4.
 {{% /alert %}}

 {{% alert type="success" %}}